 While a divorce can sometimes grow into a long and stressful process, an experienced family lawyer can guide couples through the mediation process and reach a settlement without going to trial.
 Mr. Goldblatt is a New Jersey R. 1-40 Qualified Mediator.
 If you are interested in mediation for your divorce in Wall, NJ, let us help.
 We protect the integrity of the process by listening to the needs of all parties involved, and coming up with solutions that are in your best interest.

 What Is Divorce?

 Divorce is a legal process, filed with a court and designed to permanently end a marriage.
-Issues such as property division, separation of debts, alimony, child support, child custody, visitation, and the impact of prenuptial or postnuptial agreements are determined during the case.
+Issues such as property division, separation of debts, alimony, child support, child custody, parenting time, and the impact of prenuptial or postnuptial agreements are determined during the case.
 Some divorcing couples are amicable with one another and agree to many of the final terms, but others are not able to agree on certain issues without court intervention.

 We protect the integrity of the process by listening to the needs of all parties involved.
 We will explain your choices and help guide you toward a sensible solution.